AlanRace/SpectralAnalysis/README.md

 </p>

 ## Contributing to SpectralAnalysis
 We welcome all contributions to make SpectralAnalysis better.
-If you would like to contribute to SpectralAnalysis, please see the [contributing guide](docs/CONTRIBUTING.md).
+If you would like to contribute to SpectralAnalysis, please first read our [code of conduct](CODE_OF_CONDUCT.md) and then see the [contributing guide](docs/CONTRIBUTING.md).